dmy3k/auto-power-profile/README.md

 ## GNOME Version Support

 This extensions is developed and tested on Fedora.
-Goal is to support latest stable GNOME version with new features and bugfixes.
+Currrent plan is to support latest stable GNOME version with new features and bugfixes.

 ## Contribution

 Contribution to this project are welcome

+## Credits

+This project was originally forked from [eliapasquali/power-profile-switcher](https://github.com/eliapasquali/power-profile-switcher) with goal to provide better support and stability.